harjitmoe/ecma35lib/README.md

 - Support for JOHAB as a DOCS set.
 - Support for LMBCS as a DOCS set.
 - Dynamically allocating sets, IRR codes, DOCS codes (e.g. Shift_JIS) in some configurable way.
-- Proper handling of the T.51 / T.61 and ANSEL combining sequences.
-Probably don't need to stick to any hardcoded repertoire though, since (a) we're not trying to implement ISO/IEC 6937, but rather T.51 (which confines the entire ISO 6937 repertoire definition (rather than just one of the charts as in ISO/IEC 6937) to an annex which isn't referenced from the main text), and (b) we're mapping to ISO/IEC 10646, not to ISO/IEC 10367 or 8859, so combining marks aren't a problem.
 - Functionality of CSI, CEX, C1 _et cetera_ controls.
   - Rich or annotated output of some sort.
 - Backspace composition sequences.